rapidsai/cuml/wiki/DEFINITION_OF_DONE_CRITERIA.md

 - Pytests for pickle capability
 - Pytests to evaluate correctness against Scikit-learn on a variety of datasets
 - Add algorithm to benchmarks package in `python/cuml/benchmarks/algorithms.py` and benchmarks notebook in `python/cuml/notebooks/tools/cuml_benchmarks.ipynb`
+- PyTests that run in the "unit"-level marker should be quick to execute and should, in general, not significantly increase end-to-end test execution.

 #### Documentation